What Is Authorisation? Definition & Comparison with Access Control

 If you're confused by these terms, don't worry.
 Let's dig a little deeper.

-A Formal Authorization Definition
+A Formal Authorisation Definition

-Authorization is the process of matching users to the right digital assets.
+Authorisation is the process of matching users to the right digital assets.
 The work starts with policy.

 A person with authority, such as a department head or IT manager, determines what access a person should have.
 They could define access rules by:

-• Departments.
+- Departments.
 Every person that works within a specific group has access to the same files.

-• Titles.
+- Titles.
 Access varies depending on the role a user plays within the company.

-• Individuality.
+- Individuality.
 What a person can see depends on the work a person does, seniority within the company, or something else altogether.

 Crafting rules like this takes time and expertise, and it's often work people with seniority tackle.
 People with system administrator jobs can enforce the policies.
 This job typically involves solving user problems, so adding to or removing file access may become part of everyday work.

-How Does Authorization Work?
+How Does Authorisation Work?

 People gain access by following a series of predictable steps.

-Authorization involves:
+Authorisation involves:

-• Database checks.
+- Database checks.
 With authentication complete, the system knows who you are and what administrators believe you should use in your work.

-• Access control.
+- Access control.
 The system unlocks access to these assets, and the user can begin work.

 Computers are fast by design, and it often takes just seconds to complete this complex process.
 You may never know it's happening.

-Authorization vs. Access Control
+Authorisation vs. Access Control

-Once you've completed the authorization process, the system knows who you are and what you should see.
+Once you've completed the authorisation process, the system knows who you are and what you should see.
 The access control system unlocks the assets, so you can do the work you need to do.

 Knowledge Is Power